 Pause a while...

-As you leave the Great Hall, do pause at the foot of the Great Staircase.
-There's a large carved oak door stop in the form of William Shakespeare, which is from Vita's bedroom at Knole.
-Her mother had a passion for fresh air and insisted that all the doors be kept open.
+If you pause at the foot of the Great Staircase as you leave the Great Hall, you will be rewarded with the sight of a large carved oak door stop in the form of William Shakespeare, which is from Vita's bedroom at Knole.
+Her mother's passion for fresh air meant that all the doors in the house be kept open.

-Vita loved the harmony of Knole with its setting, describing it as 'not an incongruity like Blenheim or Chatsworth, foreign to the spirit of England...the great Palladian houses of the 18th century are in England, they are not of England'.
+Vita loved the harmony of Knole with its picturesque setting, describing it as 'not an incongruity like Blenheim or Chatsworth, foreign to the spirit of England ... the great Palladian houses of the 18th century are in England, they are not of England'.